Classic Oatmeal Cookies (Gluten Free)

 Ingredients

-- 1 cup unsalted butter, softened but not warm
+• 1 cup unsalted butter, softened but not warm (room temp)

 Directions

-- In a medium size bowl whisk together flour, cinnamon, baking soda and salt.
+2. In a medium bowl whisk together flour, cinnamon, baking soda and salt.

-- In large bowl, beat together butter, brown sugar and granulated sugar until fluffy, about 2 minutes using a standing mixer or hand mixer.
+3. In large bowl, cream/beat together butter, brown sugar and granulated sugar until fluffy, about 2 minutes using a stand mixer with paddle attachment or using a hand mixer.